 • Use leftover pressure cooker ham works too that you made the night before for this, ham hocks are even better.

-Another option is to make this starting with slow cooker mayocoba beans or Northern beans instead.
+You could use other legumes like if you start with slow cooker mayocoba beans or Great Northern instead.
 They all have a pretty mild flavor.
 You can soak overnight to lessen the time or just rinse and throw them right in.
+In the case that you used canned then you would just need a few hours on low and would want to use diced up pre-cooked meat.

 Slow-Cooker-Ham-and-Beans